Manage organizations & users

 |

-New organizations are created by a Workbench superadmin.
+New organizations are created by the Workbench support role.
 Generally a new organization will be created as part of the onboarding process of a new Workbench customer.

 In some scenarios, it may make sense to create a new organization to represent a new group of users who will access Workbench under an existing license agreement (i.e., collaborators from a new institution or customer organization).
 In this case, please contact Workbench Support to request a new organization.
 Include at least the following information: